darwin-eu/CDMConnector/docs/reference/cdmDisconnect.db_cdm.md

   cdm reference

-- dropWriteSchema:
+- dropPrefixTables:

-  Whether to drop tables in the writeSchema
+  Whether to drop tables in the writeSchema prefixed with `writePrefix`

 - ...:

-  Not used
+  Not used.
+Included for compatibility with generic.